d9sde/laby/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 Just showing how a few lines p5.js can create sophisticated patterns.
+Can be used for education, decoration or just for fun.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>